Celtics Reportedly Targeting Clippers Assistant for Staff After Udoka’s Suspension - NewsBreak

 For Vogel, who was terminated by the Lakers in April after three seasons in charge, it is fitting that he is around the Mavericks.
 Dallas head coach Jason Kidd was on Vogel’s staff in L.A. when they won the NBA title in 2020.
 Mavs assistant Jared Dudley was also a player on that Vogel-led Lakers team.

-Los Angeles Clippers assistant Jay Larranaga reportedly declines opportunity to return to the Boston Celtics
+Report: Clippers, Ex-Cs assistant Jay Larranaga granted permission to speak to Celtics

-It appears the Boston Celtics will not have a reunion in the works with assistant Los Angeles Clippers head coach Jay Larranaga.
-The former Celtics assistant has reportedly turned down a chance to return to his former team to help interim head coach Joe Mazzulla out in the wake of the Ime Udoka scandal according to new reporting from Chris Mannix of Sports Illustrated.
+The Boston Celtics have reportedly been granted permission to speak to their assistant coach Jay Larranaga, a nine-season veteran of the Celtics bench who Boston reportedly sought permission to speak with about assisting interim Celtics head coach Joe Mazzulla in the wake of head coach Ime Udoka’s season-long suspension.

+Celtics making moves on Clippers coach to fill void amid Ime Udoka suspension

 IN THIS ARTICLE